How to achieve operational excellence in the digital age

 - Sustainability through a three-tier system

 Sustainable improvement does not result from the mere application of improvement tools and processes.
-The introduction of lean, Six Sigma, autonomous maintenance, one-point lessons, 5 Why problem-solving, visual management, etc. are not sustainable without supporting systems and underpinning management principles.
+The introduction of lean, Six Sigma, Kaizen, autonomous maintenance, one-point lessons, 5 Why problem-solving, visual management, etc. are not sustainable without supporting systems and underpinning management principles.
 Sustainable change requires a three-tier system – management principles, operating systems, and tools.

 Where does the OpEx journey begin?